pcclarke/myd3docs/readme.md

 Inside an object, the property name is determined by the value of the key at its level in the hierarchy of the nested object.
 The object's value is either the next nested object down, or an array of elements (leaves) filtered from the input array that match the key value of their object.

-> Note: Note: this method is unsafe if any of the keys conflict with built-in JavaScript properties, such as `__proto__`.
-If you cannot guarantee that the keys will be safe, you should use nest.map instead.
+> Note: this method is unsafe if any of the keys conflict with built-in JavaScript properties, such as `__proto__`.
+If you cannot guarantee that the keys will be safe, you should use [nest.map](https://pcclarke.github.io/myd3docs/#nestmaparray) or [nest.entries](https://pcclarke.github.io/myd3docs/#nestentriesarray) instead.

 **Example**